Merzasphor/MWSE/docs/source/types/tes3dialogue.md

 ### `info`

+*Read-only*.
 A collection of individual entries in the dialogue.

 **Returns**: